MerchantPug/apugli-docs/docs/types/power_types/action_on_bonemeal.md

 }
 ```

-This example will replace Potato crop block with a Diamond Ore block if the player that has the power were to apply Bonemeal to the said crop block.
+This example will replace a Potato block with a Diamond Ore block if the player that has the power were to apply Bonemeal to the said crop block.